wiseman/node-sbs1/README.md

 |`TRANSMISSION`    |`"MSG"` |

 `SELECTION_CHANGE`, `NEW_ID`, `NEW_AIRCRAFT`, `STATUS_CHANGE`, and
-`CLK` are indicate changes in the state of the SBS-1 software and aren't typically used by other systems.
+`CLK` indicate changes in the state of the SBS-1 software and aren't typically used by other systems.

 `TRANSMISSION` messages contain information sent by aircraft.